wlonk/arcadia/appendix/spells.rst

    anyone with magical sensitivity to see.

 This is magic that will imperil your soul.
-Whenever you cast it, include the following outcome (passion, keep card):
+Whenever you cast it, include the following outcome:

+.. admonition:: Soul scars (passion, keep card)

    -  Ace through seven: Take a mark.
    -  Eight through King: Do not take a new mark.